ComposableFi/composable/docs/docs/products/pablo/launch-pools.md

 0.3% of the total amount traded and are paid by the trader in the input asset.

 ### Initialization of pools
-According to this passed proposal at the following link: https://picasso.subscan.io/council/2, the initial pools are seeded by the treasury at $150m FDV for PICA with $50,000 of liquidity, and the 30 day price of KSM for the KSM/USDT pool with $50,000 of liquidity as well.
+According to this passed proposal at the following link: https://picasso.subscan.io/council/2, the initial pools were seeded by the treasury at $150m FDV for PICA with $50,000 of liquidity, and the 30 day price of KSM for the KSM/USDT pool with $50,000 of liquidity as well.
 On Tuesday, the 27th of December, trading began at 19:00 UTC (14:00 EST) on Pablo.